patrykzieba1993/star-wars-api/documentation/decisions/0003-data-storage-decision.md

 In the future, once the structure is more complicated, a relational database seems to be a sensible choice.
 Especially Postgres that is a hybrid database where documents might be stored in JSONB columns as well as key-value pairs.

 At this point, the decision is to use `MongoDB` database.

+UPDATE:
+`Character` data schema is extended with unique `id` that could be used as a `key` in the key-value database.
+However, it still makes sense to use document database so the final decision is to keep `MongoDB`.